 My coaching is informed by my experiences as a founder and executive in Silicon Valley.
-I am currently co-founder of Notejoy, a collaborative notes app for teams.
+I am currently co-founder of Notejoy, a fast and focused notes app for individuals and teams.
 Previously, I was SVP Marketing at SurveyMonkey through a period of rapid transition and scale leading up to their IPO.
 I also previously founded Connected HQ, a contact management startup acquired by LinkedIn and led growth and subscriptions marketing there.
 With my experiences ranging from navigating hyper-growth at both LinkedIn and SurveyMonkey to searching for product-market fit at smaller startups, I have the context and shared experiences to work with leaders through their own crucial moments.

 My approach to coaching is both personalized and pragmatic.
 I believe you need to be able to bring your whole self to your work, and that means examining the topics that we cover together through the lens of your values and priorities.
 There is no ‘right path’ but only the best one for you.
 In working together, I adopt a pragmatic approach focused on identifying your personal and professional priorities and ensuring we’re structuring our time to address them.
 I see it as my job not only to support you in your journey, but also provide a sounding board for critical thinking and reflection.
 My priority with clients is to be truth-seeking, and build a trusting relationship that enables us to approach the tough topics without judgment.

 Unlike many other coaches, I continue to hold an active operational role at my company so I have a very limited number of spots.
 This means that should we work together, you’re one of only a very small number of active clients.

 Why Coaching Matters